Austinkf1/pyramidio-bioformats/README.md

 * `S3Archiver`: save files to a folder on a S3 bucket.

 As for the `PartialImageReader`s:
+* `BioFormatsImageReader`: read an image using Bio-Formats library.
 * `BufferedImageReader`: read an image from the disk and store it in RAM.
 * `DeepZoomImageReader`: read a DZI pyramid.
 * `MistStitchedImageReader`: read a [MIST](https://github.com/NIST-ISG/MIST) translation vector.